IssaHanou/BEP_1920_Q2/back-end/resources/message_manual.md

         - `instruction`
     - `contents`:
         - If type is "status", then the message contents is:
-            - `input`: defines either default values for every input_component (in the form "componentId": "value") or if the input_components list is empty it will define the `value` tag, which can be a string, integer, boolean or array of single values.
+            - `input`: specifies current values for every input_component (in the form "componentId": "value") or an empty string if there is no input
+            - `output`: specifies current values for every output_component (in the form "componentId": "value") or an empty string if there is no output
         - If type is "confirmation", then the message contents is:
             - `completed`: "true" or "false" depending on success
         - If type is `connection`, then the message contents is: